LCA-EET/Lichdom/README.md

 - Lichdom should be installed BEFORE these mods if you use them:  [EET End](https://github.com/Gibberlings3/EET).

-Specifically, Lichdom has a small amount of cross-mod content AKA crossmod content with these mods, included with permission from their authors:
+Specifically, Lichdom has a small amount of cross-mod content AKA crossmod content with these mods, included with permission from authors of original NPCs:

 - [Afaaq](https://github.com/Argent77/DjinniCompanion)